 Going to a residential treatment center or outpatient clinic means you benefit from coordinated care, with your treatment team meeting regularly to discuss your case.
 Not every treatment provider focuses strongly on coordination, but many do.

 Telehealth has broadened the reach of behavioral health care, allowing more people than ever before to get treatment.
-Telehealth is especially vital for rural populations5 and people with mobility challenges.
-In-person care, however, has many benefits—mainly the face-to-face human connection it provides.
+Telehealth is especially vital for rural populations and people with mobility challenges.5 In-person care, however, has many benefits—mainly the face-to-face human connection it provides.

 A major pro for telehealth is its flexibility.
 You don’t need to drive anywhere, worry about parking, or live anywhere close to a physical treatment center.
 You only need a device (like a phone or laptop) and an internet connection.
-Telehealth is usually covered by insurance, same as in-person.
+Telehealth is usually viewed as the same as an in-person appointment, therefore usually covered by insurance.
 You can connect with experts worldwide, broadening your access to treatment.

-A con is that it can be harder to form a connection with someone virtually, which is a vital component of the therapeutic alliance.
-Some say it’s harder to communicate or feel seen in a virtual setting, leading to poorer treatment outcomes.6 Internet issues and technical problems can also disrupt sessions.
+That being said, many find it more difficult to form a connection with someone virtually, which is a vital component of the therapeutic alliance.
+Some say it’s harder to communicate or feel seen in a virtual setting, possibly leading to poorer treatment outcomes.6 Internet issues and technical problems can also disrupt sessions and become a barrier for treatment.

-A pro for in-person care is the ability to communicate and connect more comprehensively.
-This means nonverbal communication and body language, which your therapist can use to make your sessions more effective.
+When participating in in-person care, you have the ability to communicate and connect more comprehensively.
+This include nonverbal communication and body language, which your therapist can use to make your sessions more effective.
 For example, if you’re wringing your hands and fidgeting, they’ll know to switch topics or gently explore what’s making you uncomfortable.

-Time commitment is a con for in-person care.
+Time commitment can be a challenge for in-person care.
 In addition to the session itself, you have to get ready, drive there, park, and drive home.
 The total time commitment can be twice as long as the appointment itself, even longer for those in rural areas.
-In-person treatment options can also be limited since centers and clinics must be physically close to you.
+In-person treatment options can also be limited since centers and clinics may not be nearby to your home.

 Recovery isn’t a one-person show.
 And that’s a good thing.